 Animals suffering from CWD typically behave abnormally by separating themselves from their usual social group.
 They often stand alone, with a drooped posture, and may not respond to human presence.
 As the disease progresses, they will appear very skinny on close examination and will salivate, drink, and urinate excessively.

-As of July 2010, CWD has been diagnosed in 18 states and 2 Canadian Providences.
-CWD is currently present in wild cervid populations in Colorado, Wyoming, South Dakota, Nebraska, Wisconsin, New Mexico, Illinois, Utah, New York, West Virginia, Kansas, Virginia, Missouri, North Dakota, Saskatchewan, and Alberta.
-CWD is only present in captive cervid populations in Minnesota, Oklahoma, Michigan, and Montana.
+As of October 2014, CWD has been diagnosed in 20 states and 2 Canadian Providences.
+CWD is currently present in wild cervid populations in Colorado, Wyoming, South Dakota, Nebraska, Wisconsin, New Mexico, Illinois, Utah, New York, West Virginia, Kansas, Virginia, Missouri, North Dakota, Pennsylvania, Saskatchewan, and Alberta.
+CWD is present in captive cervid populations in Minnesota, Oklahoma, Michigan, New York, Colorado, Kansas, Iowa, Nebraska, South Dakota, Wisconsin, Ohio, Pennsylvania, and Montana.
 Chronic Wasting Disease has not been found in Mississippi.

 A total of 1,015 samples were taken from free-ranging white-tailed deer in Mississippi during the 2009 - 2010 sampling period.
 Samples were obtained from hunter-harvested animals, spring herd health evaluations, target animal surveillance, and road-killed animals.
 Samples were obtained from 71 counties.
 The samples were submitted to the Southeastern Cooperative Wildlife Disease Study at the University of Georgia following the 2009 - 2010 hunting season and were tested for evidence of the CWD agent using immunohistochemistry.
 Evidence of CWD was not detected in any of the tested samples.
-Samples are be taken once again during the 2010 - 2011 hunting season.
+Samples are collected annually from sick and Heard Health Evaluation deer.

 All public health officials maintain that venison is safe for human consumption.
 However, hunters who wish to take additional steps to avoid potential unnecessary contact with prions or environmental contamination can do the following: